npresearchlab/NavCity_Toolkit/README.md

 ## Features

+- **Two Separate Unity Projects**: Familiarization Trial and NavCity task can be deployed independently
 - **Naturalistic City-Like Environment**: Explore a city-like virtual environment designed for ecological validity
 - **Wayfinding Tasks**: Navigate between landmarks and destinations in an immersive VR setting
 - **Allocentric Assessment**: Post-NavCity navigation, evaluate formation of spatial representations with the NARA
 - **Open Source**: Full access to Unity project files, scripts, and assets
 - **Research-Validated**: Used in published peer-reviewed studies on spatial navigation

+## Typical Research Protocol

+The toolkit is designed to be used in the following sequence:

+1. **Familiarization Trial** (first): Participants practice VR navigation controls in a separate, simpler environment
+2. **NavCity Task** (second): Participants complete the main experimental navigation task
+3. **NARA Assessment** (third): Participants complete the pen-and-paper allocentric representation assessment

+Each Unity project operates independently and should be opened separately in Unity Hub.

 ## System Requirements

+*These requirements apply to both Unity projects (Familiarization Trial and NavCity).*

 ### Confirmed Requirements
 - **Unity Version**: [To be added]